Skip to content

 Pricing

 Cost tracking is built in for popular models (GPT, Claude, DeepSeek).
-Codex and Copilot models are zero-cost (included with your subscription).
+Subscription-backed providers such as Codex, Copilot, and Kimi Code are shown as zero-cost because they are included with your subscription.
 The session cost is shown in the status bar and the running total appears in /stats.

 For models not in the built-in table, or to override built-in prices, set cost fields on the model config.
 All values are USD per 1 million tokens.
 Unknown models default to zero cost.